This is a pretty cliché thing for blogs to say when they’re new. I’m going to say it anyway.

-In debating, we’re often told to be charitable to our opponents.
+I’m a high school “formal debater” – complete with coaches and tournamnent experience and everything.
+The way formal debate works is there’s two teams (or two individuals) on opposite sides arguing each other in a series of speeches for a while.
+After that, a judge makes a decision about who won and explains why.
+In debate, we’re often told to be charitable to our opponents.
 To say, “the best version of our opponents’ case is X; now I’m going to explain why X is wrong,” often followed by a snide “keep in mind, though, that our opponents didn’t actually make the point this well.”
 But in debating, it’s really hard to be charitable for a long enough period of time.
 Debaters tend only to be charitable to the other side to the extent that the judge is likely to be charitable to the other side.
 It’s very rare to see debaters actually construct the complete, fantastic argument that their opponents should have made and then rebut it.

 This is for two reasons.

 First, it’s difficult to come up with an argument for the other side that easily.
 This is a problem I often had in prep time.
 It’s a common mistake to start off prep time looking at the debate exclusively from the lens of your team, such that, when you’re thinking of arguments from the other side, you’re still subconsciously doing it from the lens of “which arguments should I think of which would help us win the debate” – which means you end up thinking of weak versions of the other side’s case.